 Tariffs & Trade Wars: Latest News and Updates

 As part of our work — advising American companies, multinational corporations and governmental agencies — we are closely monitoring the Trump administration’s tariffs and the global trade war that has spiraled in the last few weeks.
 This a fast-developing and fluid situation and we will do our best to keep you updated.
-At the time of publishing (May 12, 2025), the U.S. and China have reached a tentative deal to temporarily reduce tariffs for a period of 90 days, which means that the “reciprocal” tariffs between both countries will be cut from 125% to 10%.”

 EDITOR’S NOTE: TBG provides global solutions focused on Sustainability, Innovation and Impact.
 We leverage a Global Network comprised of more than 1000 experts in over 150 countries.
 Through TBG Consulting, TBG Global Advisors, TBG Purpose and TBG Capital, we undertake a wide range of projects — from Kenya to Kazakhstan — and transform challenges into opportunities.